 The severity, magnitude and duration of the COVID-19 pandemic, the public health responses and its economic consequences, as well as the efficacy, availability and distribution of vaccines, remain uncertain, rapidly changing and difficult to predict.
 The pandemic's impact on our financial condition and results of operations performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, also remains uncertain and difficult to predict.
 To the extent the pandemic continues to disrupt economic activity globally, it could adversely affect our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, depressed economic activity resulting from the COVID-19 pandemic could have a material adverse effect on our long-term business as hospitals curtail and reduce capital and overall spending.
-For example, economic market disruptions may result in significant job losses and reductions in disposable income.
+In addition, depressed economic activity resulting from the COVID-19 pandemic has had, and could in the future have, a material adverse effect on our long-term business as hospitals curtail and reduce capital and overall spending.
+For example, economic market disruptions has resulted, and may in the future result, in significant job losses and reductions in disposable income.
 If patients are unable to obtain or maintain health insurance policies, it may significantly impact their ability to pay for the procedures utilizing our products, further negatively impacting our business, financial condition and results of operations.